quire-api/quire-api/src/main/resources/description.md

 `client_id=your-client-ID&grant_type=authorization_code&code=your-access-code&client_secret=your-client-secret`

 Then, the access token will be returned in the response's body.
-You shall save the token carefully and permanently.
-You need to access each Quire API.
+The token should be kept carefully and permanently since you need it to access to every Quire API.

 ### Make Authenticated Requests